AttentionGAN: Unpaired Image-to-Image Translation using Attention-Guided Generative Adversarial Networks

 \textbf{Attention-Guided Image-to-Image Translation.} To fix the aforementioned limitations, several works employ an attention mechanism to help image translation.
 Attention mechanisms have been successfully introduced in many applications in computer vision such as depth estimation~\cite{xu2018structured}, helping the models to focus on the relevant portion of the input.

 Recent works use attention modules to attend to the region of interest for the image translation task in an unsupervised way, which can be divided into two categories.
 The first category is to use extra data to provide attention.
 For instance, Liang~et al. propose ContrastGAN~\cite{liang2017generative}, which uses the object mask annotations from each dataset as extra input data.
-Sun et al.~\cite{sun2018mask} generate a facial mask by using FCN for face attribute manipulation.
-Moreover, Mo et al.~propose InstaGAN~\cite{mo2018instagan} that incorporates the instance information (e.g., object segmentation masks) and improves multi-instance transfiguration.
+Moreover, Mo et al.~propose InstaGAN~\cite{mo2018instagan} that incorporates instance information (e.g., object segmentation masks) and improves multi-instance transfiguration.

 The second type is to train another segmentation or attention model to generate attention maps and fit it to the system.
 For example, Chen et al.~\cite{chen2018attention} use an extra attention network to generate attention maps, so that more attention can be paid to objects of interests.
 Kastaniotis et al.~present ATAGAN~\cite{kastaniotis2018attention}, which uses a teacher network to produce attention maps.
 Yang et al.~\cite{yang2019show} propose to add an attention module to predict an attention map to guide the image translation process.
-Zhang et al.~propose SAGAN~\cite{zhang2018self} for image generation task.
 Kim et al.~\cite{kim2019ugatit} propose to use an auxiliary classifier to generate attention masks.
-Mejjati et al.~\cite{mejjati2018unsupervised} propose attention mechanisms that are jointly trained with the generators, discriminators and other two attention networks.
+Mejjati et al.~\cite{mejjati2018unsupervised} propose attention mechanisms that are jointly trained with the generators, discriminators, and other two attention networks.